 The median cost to buy a home in the U.S.

 When you’re thinking of getting a mortgage to buy a home, the first cost that you have to consider is the home’s price.
-As of February 2024, the median sale price across the nation is $384,500, which is a 5.7% increase from this time last year.
+As of May 2024, the median sale price across the nation is $420,800, which is a 28% increase from the first quarter of 2020.

 Of course, that number can vary widely, depending on where you live.
 Here’s a look at the median sale price in five of the country’s largest metropolitan areas: